kathegrima/hardware-pm-starter-kit/guides/01-getting-started.md

 **Goal**: Validate design meets all specifications

-**What is DVT?** Design Validation Testing serves the need to validate the developed product's design and start implementing DFM (Design for Manufacturability).
-After completing EVT, you lock in the design of prototypes and enclosures that **look like the final product**.
+**What is DVT?**
+Design Validation Testing serves the need to validate the developed product's design and start implementing DFM (Design for Manufacturability).
+After completing EVT, you lock in the design of prototypes and enclosures that look like the final product.

 **Key Activities**:
 - Cosmetic and mechanical validation